|Course coordinator(s)||dr. X Zhu|

 They will then select five up-to-date journal articles on this topic in order to write a review on the approaches and theories used in the papers, and the conclusions.
 The review will contain a) a concise description of the contents of each paper and b) a critical own reflection on the contents of the papers and how the papers and their conclusions are related to each other or where they differ or even contradict.

 Written examination (50%), a literature review paper (30%) and homework assignment(20%).
-The written examination and the literature review paper need a minimum mark of 5.5 to pass.
+Each element (the written examination,the literature review paper and homework) needs a minimum mark of 5.5 to pass for each.

 To be announced in the course outline in order to provide up to date literature.